The Org Topologies MADE method introduces Elevating Katas to get change going.

 Teams adopt and periodically refine a common set of quality criteria that must be met before work is considered complete.
 Repeated application of this kata drives consistent quality standards and reliability across teams.
 Read more about DoD in LeSS.

-Kata: Beyond Budgeting
+Kata: Implement Beyond Budgeting

 Organizations abandon rigid, annual budgeting cycles in favor of rolling forecasts, dynamic resource allocation, and more decentralized decision-making.
 Over time, this kata helps the organization become more responsive, adjusting investments as market conditions evolve.
 Read more on Beyond Budgeting.

-Kata: Lead with OBEYA
+Kata: Lead with OBEYA Strategically

 Borrowed from lean management, “Obeya” involves creating a dedicated space (physical or virtual) where decision-makers convene regularly.
 By visually displaying strategic metrics, progress indicators, and customer feedback, leaders can make more informed, rapid decisions.
 Read more about Leading with Obeya.

-Katas: Tailwind Career Paths
+Katas: Design Tailwind Career Paths

 Instead of promoting through narrow, hierarchical ladders, individuals advance through capability growth and learning breadth.
 This kata involves regularly identifying new skill areas, setting capability-building goals, and providing supportive conditions—coaching, resources, and challenging projects—so individuals continuously gain new competencies.
 Over time, by repeating this practice, organizations cultivate multi-skilled, adaptable professionals whose career “tailwinds” come from developing a broad, flexible skill set aligned with strategic needs rather than climbing a predefined ladder.
 Read more.